Westerville Community Donates 700 Go Buckets to Improve Emergency Preparedness

 This was a worthwhile project, but it also required substantial financial support from the Westerville Community.
 After totaling up all the different supplies and items that we needed to fill all the buckets, the price came out to over $30,000!

-We knew the Westerville Community is a community that cares for their schools, and while we knew the price tag was high, we had faith the community would come through and deliver.
+We knew the Westerville Community cares for their schools, and while we knew the price tag was high, we had faith the community would come through and deliver.
 We were not disappointed.

 Lowe’s was very generous and donated the amount of buckets we needed for the project, Roush hardware and Westerville Ace Hardware helped with some of the supplies, and then with the help of Status Solutions, Mount Carmel, Uptown Eyecare, Zink Food Services, Faith Covenant Church, Leap of Faith Dance Studio, and many others, we fund raised the amount needed to complete the project!

 After receiving the financial backing from the community, we next had to plan out the logistics of purchasing enough supplies to fill 700 buckets.
 The School Solutions Network team spent a day running to stores and buying all the supplies.

 Friday, Oct.
 20, was assembly day.
 We had over 40 volunteers from the Westerville Police Department, Ohio Health, and the schools to help put together these buckets.

 It was an awesome experience seeing the whole community come together to work on this project.
 It demonstates that with community pride, no goal is too large to accomplish.
 The schools are now more prepared for a lockdown situation and it is all thanks to the Westerville community and the people that make it a tremendous place to live.